EightBitBoy/frankenstein/README.md

 # frankenstein
 An exploration in different technologies

+## Components

+### Kafka
+* Explicit topic creation is not necessary, Kafka is configured to do so automatically once a message is sent to a topic!

 ## Todo
 * https://code.visualstudio.com/remote/advancedcontainers/overview#_changing-the-default-source-code-mount
 * For datasource: Remove dependency on Kafka, wait internally for service availability